mikoiv/MicrosoftSentinel-ShodanMonitor/README.md

 This is a proof-of-concept for an Azure Sentinel Playbook for ingesting Shodan Monitor alerts.

-Shodan Monitor is a service for Shodan subscribers that can detect the following alerts in any public endpoints, hosts or addresses you configure it to monitor:
+Shodan Monitor is a service for Shodan subscribers that can detect the following alerts in any public endpoints, hosts or addresses you configure for monitoring:
 * Services associated with ICS or IOT devices
 * Compromised or malware-related services
 * New open ports, uncommon open ports